Hofls/devops/containers/kubernetes/kubernetes/templates/kubernetes-yaml.md

 * [Shared volumes](shared-volumes.yaml)
     * Shop pod writes logs to file, filebeat pod read them.
 * [Disable websocket timeouts](websockets.yaml)
+    * Warning!
+Best solution is sending ping to websocket every 50 seconds (connection will always be active, no need to configure timeouts)
     * By default - timeout appears after 1 minute of inactivity.
 For some apps its too little, they want hours/days
     * `nginx.ingress.kubernetes.io/configuration-snippet` is optional, try to remove it if something doesnt work